godofecht/Trading-API/README.md

 If you wish to contribute to this project, feel free to submit a pull request.
 Ensure that any changes are accompanied by corresponding test cases and that the full test suite passes.

+Major thanks to Prerak Joshi for setting up the config for CircleCI!

 ## License

 This project is licensed under the MIT License.
 See the `LICENSE` file for more details.